Skip to content

 Why Do People Doomscroll?

-• Uncertainty & anxiety: The unknown can be scary, so people may seek to learn about as much as they can from as many sources as possible.
-The hope is that more information will reduce anxiety, but it only makes it grow.
+• Uncertainty and anxiety: The unknown can be scary, so people may seek to learn as much as possible about what can harm them.
+The hope is that more information will reduce anxiety.
+However, a constant stream of anguish and distress only worsens worry.

-• Negativity bias: People are hardwired to see negative news as more important and significant than positive news.
-This trait is an evolutionary leftover meant to keep you safe, but today, it only makes bad news overwhelm good news.
+• Negativity bias: People are hardwired to see negative news as more significant than positive events.
+This trait is an evolutionary leftover meant to keep you safe.

-• FOMO: The fear of missing out drives people to constantly be “in the know” when it comes to everything from major world news to local gossip.
+• Fear of missing out (FOMO): FOMO drives people to constantly be “in the know” about everything from world news to local gossip.
 With endless information, you will always be missing out on something.

 • Lack of self-control: At times, doomscrolling simply comes down to a lack of self-control and being able to impose limits on your behavior.